cloudfoundry/noaa/container_metrics_sample/README.md

 1. Copy out the guid value from the last bash line
 1. Paste the guid into the container_metrics_emitter.go and main.go as the appId value at the top of the files
-1. In the main.go update the DopplerAddress value by replacing '10.244.0.34.xip.io' with the value for the environment you are testing. eg: oak.cf-app.com
+1. In the main.go update the DopplerAddress value by replacing '10.244.0.34.xip.io' with the value for the environment you are testing.
 1. Start the listener

         export CF_ACCESS_TOKEN=`cf oauth-token | tail -n 1`